ibm-cloud-docs/vpc/bs_snapshots_restore.md

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Compute> Virtual server instances**.
 2. From the list, click the name of an instance.
 The instance must be in a _running_ state.
 3. On the Instance details page, scroll to the list of Storage volumes and click **Attach volumes**.
 A side panel opens for you to define the volume attachment.
 4. From the Attach storage volume panel, expand the list of Block Volumes, and select **Create a data volume**.
-5. Select **Import from snapshot**.
-Expand the Snapshot list and select a snapshot.
+5. You can expand the list and select a snapshot, or search for a specific snapshot by its CRN.
 6. The snapshot contains the properties of the original source volume, including the auto-delete status, tags, profile, and encryption.
 You can change all these properties.
 Keep in mind that you can change the volume name, profile, size, and IOPS later, but you cannot change the encryption type or CRK after the volume is created.
 7. Select a unique name, specify the size, and click **Save**.
 The data volume information is added in the Data volume list.
 8. Click **Save**.
 The side panel closes and messages indicate that the restored volume is being attached to the instance.
 The new volume appears in the list of Storage volumes.
 Hover over the camera icon to see the name of the snapshot from which it was created.